namikosaito/CookingScrambledEgg/README.md

 ## How to run CAE
 ### 0. Introduction
   The aim of CAE is to learn image and extract image features.
-  The sample images(.png) are put in dataset folder.
+  The sample training dataset images(.png) are put in dataset folderm, which are used in our research.
   * ae/do_cae.py : main program to run
   * ae/model/cae_trimmed.py & cae_whole.py : CAE models
   * ae/src/cae_learn.py : code for training, save trained model in result folder